UK's Cameron shifts tack as election campaign fails to shift dial

 The election, which could determine Britain’s place in the European Union and Scotland’s future in the United Kingdom, is the closest since the 1970s with the two main parties unable to open up a clear lead.

 That has prompted both to run heavily scripted campaigns.
-So far, there have been no gaffes or colorful incidents.
+So far, there have been no gaffes or colourful incidents.

-Disrupting voter behavior this time round is the rise of former fringe parties such as the anti-EU UK Independence Party (UKIP)and the Scottish National Party (SNP).
+Disrupting voter behaviour this time round is the rise of former fringe parties such as the anti-EU UK Independence Party (UKIP)and the Scottish National Party (SNP).

 The SNP is threatening to all but wipe out Labour in Scotland, while UKIP is likely to steal large numbers of Conservative voters in England, making it harder for Cameron to beat Labour in areas where Miliband’s party is narrowly behind.